|

 So, yeah, I think I can really get used to this.
 Still, one baby step at a time.
 In the future though, I think I will write contracts with longer expiration dates, so I can earn more on them, but also so I can sort of go back to my "set it and forget it" attitude.
 So, yeah, this appears to be a great replacement for limit sells or trailing stops that I've been using.

-August 23rd, 2010 at 01:04 pm
+August 23rd, 2010 at 02:04 pm

 Now, here are two words that can provide an endless well of interesting conversations.

-rather interesting article that states that while frugality may be an admirable trait, to the general population, it's still viewed mostly as either boring or even stingy.
+I was reading this Text is rather interesting article and Link is http://www.nytimes.com/2010/08/21/your-money/21money.html rather interesting article that states that while frugality may be an admirable trait, to the general population, it's still viewed mostly as either boring or even stingy.
 Well, there goes my chances.
-Big Grin

 What I find particularly interesting is that money used to play a much more prominent role in marriage prospects in the yesteryear.
-According to the article, an old ad from the 1860s reads, "A young lady, rather good looking, and of good address, desires the acquaintance of a gentleman of wealth (none other need apply), with a view to matrimony."
-The article ruminates, "Several generations back, personal ads could not have been more explicit about finances, since everyone knew that women generally had no income and a marriage involving a man of means was the only way to live comfortably."
+According to the article, an old ad from the 1860s reads, " A young lady, rather good looking, and of good address, desires the acquaintance of a gentleman of wealth (none other need apply), with a view to matrimony."
+The article ruminates, " Several generations back, personal ads could not have been more explicit about finances, since everyone knew that women generally had no income and a marriage involving a man of means was the only way to live comfortably."

-As a result, financial fitness was once seen as a very important trait in men, and the ads from men back then blatantly reflected that. "'There was this idea that men were very frugal,' said Ms. Epstein, 33, who posts copies of some of the ads she’s dug up at advertisingforlove.com.
+As a result, financial fitness was once seen as a very important trait in men, and the ads from men back then blatantly reflected that. " 'There was this idea that men were very frugal,' said Ms. Epstein, 33, who posts copies of some of the ads she’s dug up at advertisingforlove.com.
 'You were going to work hard and save your money, and then by doing so, you would be able to support a wife in comfort.'"

 Whatever happened to the good ole days.
-Big Grin Actually, I shouldn't say that because I probably would not be able to compete in the sense that I don't make a lot of money right now.
+Actually, I shouldn't say that because I probably would not be able to compete in the sense that I don't make a lot of money right now.
 But I digress....

-Either way, the article continues on with what I thought was a refreshingly direct shot at the truth about love and money. "'Frugality may or may not have anything to do with how much he loves you,' said BJ Gallagher, 61, an experienced online dater and author of several self-help books for women.
+Either way, the article continues on with what I thought was a refreshingly direct shot at the truth about love and money. " 'Frugality may or may not have anything to do with how much he loves you,' said BJ Gallagher, 61, an experienced online dater and author of several self-help books for women.
 'But for a lot of women, love looks like 'Take care of me and give me things.''"
 Now, I'm not saying that generalizations like this will conveniently apply to every woman today, but I think there is quite a bit of truth to that statement.
 In the end, we all still want a sense of stability and comfort.
 Even as a guy, I do too (though, I am expected to make the money to provide, not be provided for).

 Or, maybe she's wrong, or that there's more to this?
 What do you think, you ladies, rather good looking, and of good address?
-Big Grin

-August 19th, 2010 at 04:31 pm
+August 19th, 2010 at 05:31 pm

-Text is Just came across this interesting article. and Link is http://www.telegraph.co.uk/earth/greenerliving/7951968/The-man-who-lives-without-money.html
+Text is Just came across this interesting article. and Link is http://www.telegraph.co.uk/earth/greenerliving/7951968/The-man-who-lives-without-money.html Just came across this interesting article.

 I have mixed feelings about this.
 To me, money is just a representation of value.
 He has a laptop, for example, and it doesn't matter to me if he worked for the laptop in a barter, or if he worked for money, and then bought the laptop.
 The result is the same.
 So, why avoid money?

 On the other hand, I do admire the fact that he not only tries, but actually enjoys a very simple form of living.
 Even if we don't strive to live without money, there are some useful tips that I think we can learn from his experiences.
+Text is He also has a forum that I am reading through right now and Link is http://forum.justfortheloveofit.org/ He also has a forum that I am reading through right now.
+Looks interesting.

-August 18th, 2010 at 03:29 pm
+August 18th, 2010 at 04:29 pm

 I just read some heady but funny Chuck Norris internet jokes from elsewhere and I thought I'd share it here as well: